Movies Chinchillas Degus Persian Jirds Baby Jirds Gerbils Cages Guinea Pigs Search

 eRodent > Chinchillas > Chinchilla Information

 This page talks about teeth problems and emergency feeding of sick chinchillas that are either unwilling or unable to feed themselves.
-If you are looking for information about feeding healthy chinchillas the try the feeding chinchillas page.
-You can go to the Chinchillas Unlimited forum for more individual support.
+It is also relevant to degus and guinea pigs.
+If you are looking for information about feeding healthy chinchillas the try the feeding chinchillas and degus or feeding guinea pigs page.

-If you are worried about your chinchilla please take him/her to the vet as soon as possible.
-Not eating is always a serious symptom and your chinchilla may die very quickly.
-Please also discuss hand feeding your chinchilla with your vet.
+Important: If you are worried about your chinchilla please take your pet to the vet as soon as possible.
+Not eating is always a symptom of a serious problem and your chinchilla may die very quickly.
+Only hand feed your chinchilla after discussing it with your vet - in some conditions it can actually cause more harm.
 This page is only designed to share my experiences not as vetinary advice.

 Weighing Fluff.